-2.13 Only a few houses had been sold on the newly-developed Newberries Estate when the Second War World broke out.
+2.13 Only a few houses had been sold for built newly-developed Newberries Estate when the Second War World broke out.
 The estate was completed in the 1950s and 1960s (with the old Newberries Mansion being demolished in 1957).